logbarron/kiko/docs/setup.md

 ## Pre-Production Checklist

 ### Email Subject Lines
-Update these in `src/lib/gmail.ts` before deployment:
-- Line 432: Replace `'UPDATE MAGIC LINK SUBJECT'` with your subject
-- Line 456: Replace `'UPDATE INVITATION SUBJECT'` with your subject
+Email subjects are configured through the admin panel and stored in `EventDetails`:
+- `EventDetails.magicLinkEmailSubject` - Subject for magic link emails
+- `EventDetails.inviteEmailSubject` - Subject for invitation emails

+If not set, fallback subjects will display "TODO: Set your ... email subject in admin panel".

 ### Security Verification
 - [ ] KEK_B64 generated with `openssl rand -base64 32`
 - [ ] Started with test keys, verified everything works
 - [ ] All test keys replaced with production keys
 - [ ] Stripe live keys (start with sk_live_ and pk_live_)
-- [ ] Cloudflare Access configured (ACCESS_AUD available for future use)
+- [ ] Cloudflare Access configured (ACCESS_AUD and ACCESS_JWT_ISS set for JWT validation)
 - [ ] WAF rate limits active
 - [ ] Turnstile production keys configured
 - [ ] No .dev.vars or secrets in git